Read it in 0 Mins

 The status of more user stories will be ‘done’, removing them from the ‘to-be-done tasks’ list.

-FYI- Kanban is a tool which organizes work efficiently.
-This tool breaks work to a small chunks and uses a Kanban Board (similar to Scrum Board) to represent the progress of the work.
+FYI- Kanban is a tool that organizes work efficiently.
+This tool breaks work into small chunks and uses a Kanban Board (similar to Scrum Board) to represent the progress of the work.

 Initially, all the team members need to fix the bugs before working on a user story.

 While working on a user story, if one domain expert shares his/her knowledge with another domain expert, then the knowledge transfer can be easy for the other team members.
 The user stories and specialist forms pair programming.
 At the Scrum meeting, you can decide on the pairs and their respective tasks.

 Every team member selects personal Sprint goals, once the retrospective is over.
 Typically, personal goals are related to the improvement in engineering skills or new tools.
 Achieving these goals makes the team members more efficient.
 Some of the primary goals are-

 You should always remember that Spikes have a fixed time-box and an estimated result, whereas, User stories have a fixed result and an estimated time.
 So you can use User stories when you know what you want and Spikes when you want to plan the unknown.

 Become a project management expert with PMP certification training.
 Boost your career and confidently lead successful projects.